ijazulrehman/Technical-question/system-design/handligng-location-data.md

 ### Database Schema

-- Since our data is static, it makes sense to put data into a data store since these locations are mostly static.
-  On other hand If it will be very dynamic like cab’s location or delivery boy’s location & those locations constantly get pushed to your system, it does not make sense to store them in persistent data store unless we want to enable tracking for this or that purpose.
+Since our data is static, it makes sense to put data into a data store since these locations are mostly static.
+On other hand If it will be very dynamic like cab’s location or delivery boy’s location & those locations constantly get pushed to our system, it does not make sense to store them in persistent data store unless we want to enable tracking for this or that purpose.

 ### High Level Design (HLD)